pauliclark/log-context/README.md

 Once a contextual log is created, the console messages will be printed prefixed with the contextual name.

 ```
-  import { contextLog } from 'log-context'
+  import { contextLog } from '@pauliclark/log-context'

   const myLog = contextLog('My context name')